collective/collective.developermanual/source/index.rst

 Plone Developer Documentation
 =======================================================

-This document is community maintained manual for `Plone <http://plone.org>`_ content management system customization.
-It is intended for Python developers who want to write their own add-ons, integration code, and other customizations.
+This document is a community maintained manual for `Plone <http://plone.org>`_ content management system.
+The target audience of the documentation includes

-The Installalling & Maintaining section is addionally intended for integrators and maintainers.
+* Integrators: installing Plone, add-ons and changing their settings

+* Theme authors: changing Plone's visual appearance

+* Developers: customizing Plone's content types and forms for a specific use case

+* System administrators: hosting Plone on a server

+This documentation does not have the end user (content editor) documentation for Plone.
+For the editor documentation please go to `plone.org documentation <http://plone.org/documentation>`_.

 Table of Content
 ================